kumbulanit/t-sql/sql trainning/untitled/module 2/Lab_Introduction_to_T-SQL_Querying_Answers.md

 -- Answer 1: Logical Processing Order
 SELECT
     e.FirstName + ' ' + e.LastName AS EmployeeName,  -- 5.
 SELECT
-    e.Salary,
+    e.BaseSalary,
     d.DepartmentName,
     CASE
-        WHEN e.Salary > 70000 THEN 'High'
+        WHEN e.BaseSalary > 70000 THEN 'High'
-        WHEN e.Salary > 50000 THEN 'Medium'
+        WHEN e.BaseSalary > 50000 THEN 'Medium'
         ELSE 'Low'
     END AS SalaryCategory
 FROM Employees e                                      -- 1.
 FROM
 INNER JOIN Departments d ON e.DepartmentID = d.DepartmentID
 WHERE e.IsActive = 1                                  -- 2.
 WHERE
   AND e.HireDate >= '2020-01-01'
-GROUP BY e.FirstName, e.LastName, e.Salary, d.DepartmentName  -- 3.
+GROUP BY e.FirstName, e.LastName, e.BaseSalary, d.DepartmentName  -- 3.
 GROUP BY
 HAVING COUNT(*) > 0                                   -- 4.
 HAVING
-ORDER BY e.Salary DESC;                               -- 6.
+ORDER BY e.BaseSalary DESC;                               -- 6.
 ORDER BY
 ```

 #### Question 2: Alias Usage Demonstration